jparise/python-reloader/example/README.rst

 Usage
 -----

-This is a simple example that show monitoring and automatic reloading.
+This is a simple example that shows monitoring and automatic reloading.

 To run, cd to the example directory and run either
 ::